Best Places to Visit in Saudi Arabia

 Most tourists will require a visa to enter Saudi Arabia.
 The type of visa needed will depend on the purpose of your visit.

-• Visas can be obtained online or upon arrival for eligible nationals.
-However, it's recommended to secure your visa ahead of time to avoid any possible issues at the port of entry.
+- Visas can be obtained online or upon arrival for eligible nationals.
+However, securing your visa ahead of time is recommended to avoid any possible issues at the port of entry.

 Customs and Behavior